Rey Mysterio: Teaming with Dominik Mysterio (2020–2022)

-Latino World Order (2023–present)
+Latino World Order; return to AAA (2023–present)

-Mysterio (left) gives a 619 to The Judgment Day (Finn Balor, Damian Priest, Dominik Mysterio and JD McDonagh) in August 2024.

 At the Royal Rumble on January 28, 2023, Rey was scheduled to enter the Royal Rumble match at No. 17, but was unable to compete in storyline due to presumably being attacked by Dominik, who entered the match at No. 18.

 On March 10, WWE announced that Mysterio would be inducted into the WWE Hall of Fame as a part of the Class of 2023.
 After weeks of continuous torment by Dominik, on the March 24 episode of SmackDown, Rey attacked Dominik after he disrespected his mother and sister, accepting his challenge for a match at WrestleMania 39.
 On the following episode of SmackDown, Rey would reform the Latino World Order by gifting LWO shirts to Legado Del Fantasma (Santos Escobar, Zelina Vega, Joaquin Wilde, and Cruz Del Toro), as the group had aided Mysterio against The Judgment Day for several weeks prior.
 At Night 1 of WrestleMania 39 on April 1, Rey defeated Dominik with help from Bad Bunny.

 In July, Mysterio competed in the United States Title Invitational Tournament, where he was defeated by LWO stablemate Escobar in the finals via referee stoppage, after suffering from whiplash.
 On the August 11 episode of SmackDown, after Escobar was rendered unable to compete in his title match due to an attack from the champion, Austin Theory, Mysterio took Escobar's place and defeated Theory to capture his third United States Championship.
 At Payback on September 2, he defeated Theory in a rematch to retain the title.
 On the September 29 episode of SmackDown, Mysterio successfully defended the title against Escobar.
 After the match, they were attacked by The Street Profits (Angelo Dawkins and Montez Ford).
 At Fastlane on October 7, Mysterio, Escobar and the returning Carlito defeated Bobby Lashley and The Street Profits in a six-man tag team match.
 On November 4, at Crown Jewel, Mysterio lost the United States Championship to Logan Paul after Escobar placed brass knuckles in the ring, which Paul used on Mysterio, ending his reign at 85 days.